-Photo 12: View of Structure No.20, a rock rip rap channel liner, and warning signs located along the north bank of Jug Lake.
+Photo 10: View of Structure No.20, a rock rip rap channel liner, and warning signs located along the north bank of Jug Lake.

-Photo 13: view of rock rip rap revetment on the north side Structure No. 21.
+Photo 11: view of rock rip rap revetment on the north side Structure No. 21, a variable crested weir with three (3) stop log bays.
 The earthen embankment was refurbished and the rock rip rap revetment was installed in 2012.